mBit0071/Xperiences/index.md

 I do not have a pet.
 But if I had a dog I would name it **Zeus**.

 Getting to the posts.
-They might have some side stories or tangents.
-Do not let them confure you with the main storyline.
+They might have some side-stories or tangents.
+Do not let them confuse you with the main storyline.
 To make it easy, I will try to mark them.

 I am using numbers instead of names to protect identities of people in my surrondings.
 Each person gets a unique number.
 ### Landing page links